zdavidli/tool-presence/README.md

-# tool-presence
-Unsupervised detection of tool presence in endoscopic video frames
+# Unsupervised detection of tool presence in endoscopic video frames